 Graphic Design is a practical subject supported by a supplementary written element.
 Good time management and organisational skills and a commitment to produce work outside of lessons are essential.

-We would expect you to achieve at least a grade 5 in GCSE Art & Design and/or Graphic Design.
+GCSE Art & Design and/or Graphic Design: Grade 5 and/or presentation of a portfolio of work.